chainguard-dev/edu/content/open-source/slsa/what-is-slsa.md

 *  **[Parameterless](https://slsa.dev/spec/v0.1/requirements#parameterless)**: The build process must be fully defined through the build script and not require user parameters other than the build entry point and the top-level source location.
 *  **[Non-falsifiable](https://slsa.dev/spec/v0.1/requirements#non-falsifiable)**:  It must be impossible for the build service’s users to falsify provenance information.
 All provenance information must be generated by the build service in a trusted control plane, except for noted exceptions.

-Generating provenance compliant with Level 3 requirements can be challenging, but this information is increasingly important to help end users verify the integrity of the software before implementing it.
+Generating provenance compliant with Level 3 requirements can help end users verify the integrity of the software before implementing it.
 Recently, SLSA released the free SLSA 3 Container Generator for GitHub Actions that helps ease the process by allowing you to build automated provenance generation into your container workflows.
-To learn more about how the SLSA 3 Container Generator works, visit the [announcement blog post](https://slsa.dev/blog/2023/02/slsa-github-workflows-container-ga).
+To learn more about how it works, visit the [General availability of SLSA 3 Container Generator for GitHub Actions](https://slsa.dev/blog/2023/02/slsa-github-workflows-container-ga) announcement blog post.
 You can also check out SLSA's guide on [Reaching Level 3](https://slsa.dev/get-started#reaching-slsa-level-3).

 ### Level 4
+**Requires two-person review of all changes and a hermetic, reproducible build process.**

 This level represents the highest level of trust possible in the SLSA framework and provides the strongest possible assurance that the software has not been tampered with.
-It is one of the most difficult levels to achieve, and may not be necessary (or even possible) for all software projects.
+It is the most difficult level to achieve, and may not be necessary (or even possible) for all software projects.
-For this level, all changes to the codebase require a two-person review.
+For this level, every change in the revision’s history must be agreed to by two trusted persons prior to submission.
 The software must also be produced through a hermetic, reproducible build process.

 A _hermetic_ build is defined by a build where all build steps, sources, and dependencies are declared with _immutable references_, or identifiers that are guaranteed to point to an immutable artifact whose integrity is authenticated by a cryptographic hash of its contents.
 These build steps, sources, and dependencies must also include their transitive counterparts, or dependencies of dependencies.
 The build steps must also run without network access.